jersonreyes/blnd/README.md

     (Original URL)

 <img src="media/cover.jpg">

+## Update

+BLND executable version released.
+Application can be accessed offline.
+No installations required.
+Download on the bottom page.

 ## Deployment
 If you are not capable of spending money on hosting and buying your own domain, you can use free domain domain providers like freenom. (http://freenom.com/) and then use web hosting services such as x10hosting (https://x10hosting.com/)